A Guide to Post-Exemption Compliance

 - IRS Information Returns.
 Exempt organizations must file an annual information return with the IRS – either form 990, 990-EZ, 999-PF or 990-N. Failure to file for three consecutive years results in revocation of tax exempt status.
 The filing is due by the 15th day of the 5th month after the end of the organization’s fiscal year.
 An organization with gross annual receipts of less than $50,000 is eligible to file the 990-N or “e-post card” – a simplified online return.
 These forms can be found on the IRS website at https://www.irs.gov/charities-non-profits/required-filing-form-990-series.
 It is often wise retain an accountant to prepare these returns.

 - Acknowledgement of Contributions.
 A donor cannot deduct a charitable contribution of $250 or more unless you provide written substantiation of the gift stating the cash donated, a description of property other than cash contributed, and a description and estimate of the value of any goods or services you provide in return.
 If a donor makes a payment of $75 or more that is partly a donation and partly a fee for goods or services (such as the cost of a meal at a fundraiser), you must provide a written statement that the deduction is limited to the amount in excess of the value of goods or services provided.

 - Payroll Taxes.
 Your organization is subject to the same payroll taxes and withholding requirements (both federal and state) as a for-profit business, with the possible exception of federal and state unemployment tax.
 A payroll service or accountant should be able to assist you with these matters.

-- Your organization should always maintain directors and officers liability coverage.
+- Insurance.
+Your organization should always maintain directors and officers liability coverage.
 Depending on your operations, general liability, auto insurance business loss and workers’ compensation insurance may also be advisable.